13 Best Books on Emotional Intelligence

 Atlas of the Heart: Mapping Meaningful Connection and the Language of Human Experience by Brené Brown

-In Atlas of the Heart, Brown maps out eighty-seven of the emotions and experiences that define what it means to be human.
+In Atlas of the Heart, Brown maps out these eighty-seven emotions and experiences that define what it means to be human.
 She provides skills and an actionable framework for meaningful connection through putting a name and language to our feelings, allowing us to be brave and vulnerable.
+Listen to this episode of Life with Marianna for more on channeling vulnerability!

 Leadership: The Power of Emotional Intelligence by Daniel Goleman

 Daniel Goleman is a leader in the field of emotional intelligence, especially when it comes to applying emotional intelligence to pillars of leadership.
-This book is Goleman’s first comprehensive collection of his key findings on leadership.
-Reading this book can help boost management, performance, and innovation.
+This book is Goleman’s first comprehensive collection of his key findings on leadership, and it really delivers.

 The Language of Emotional Intelligence: The Five Essential Tools for Building Powerful and Effective Relationships by Jeanne Segal